 The cherry blossom season is like a joyous farewell to those chilly winter days and a warm hello to springtime!
 For many Japanese folks, these gorgeous blooms carry a deeper meaning.
 They see Sakura as a symbol of life’s fleeting moments.
 Just think about it: the blossoms burst into breathtaking beauty but don’t last long, reminding us all that life can be both vibrant and delicate.
 It’s a beautiful reminder to cherish every single moment.

 * Please bear in mind that this Cherry blossom forecast is not guaranteed to be 100% accurate.
-We advise conducting thorough research and managing expectations before finalizing your itinerary.
+We advise conducting thorough research and managing expectations before finalising your itinerary.

 “Cherry Blossom Flowering Forecast Map” shows flowering dates but not full bloom.